makinacorpus/osm-paths/README.md

 python manage.py download OUTPUT_FILE -p POLYGON_FILE [-n NETWORK_TYPE]
 ```
 **Parameters**
-**OUTPUT_FILE**: name of your output file with the geojson extension.
-The output file will be delivered in the `var/export/` directory
+**OUTPUT_FILE**: path of your output file with the geojson extension: `/app/var/boundary/filename.geojson`.
+    The output file will be delivered in the `var/export/` directory.

 **POLYGON_FILE**: WKT or GeoJSON filename defining the polygon boundary.